ncsu-landscape-dynamics/popsborder/docs/inspections.md

 ## Selection strategy

+While the sample strategy determines _how many_ units to inspect, the selection strategy is used to determine _which_ units to select for inspection.
 The unit selection strategy can be determined by:

 ```yaml
 inspection:
   selection_strategy: random
 ```

-While the sample strategy determines _how many_ units to inspect, the selection strategy is used to determine _which_ units to select for inspection.
 The possible selection strategies include `random` for selecting units to inspect using a uniform random distribution, `convenience` for selecting the first `n` units to inspect, or `cluster` for selecting boxes for partial inspection.
 The `cluster` selection strategy is valid only for the `item` inspection unit.

+### Random selection strategy

+The random selection strategy selects units to inspect using a uniform random distribution.
+Each unit in the consignment has an equal probability of being selected.
+This strategy requires more effort from inspectors but provides a higher quality, more representative sample of the consignment.
+Random selection is more robust when contaminants may be distributed non-uniformly throughout the consignment.

+### Convenience selection strategy

+The convenience selection strategy selects the first _n_ units to inspect.
+This approach requires less effort as inspectors only examine the most accessible items (e.g., items at the front of boxes or top of the consignment).
+However, convenience sampling may introduce bias if contaminants are not uniformly distributed, potentially resulting in higher slippage rates compared to random selection.

-### Cluster strategy
+### Cluster selection strategy

 The cluster selection strategy is used when `inspection_unit="item"` to divide the sample size into clusters that can be selected from boxes